Siedrid/gRasslands/README.md

 hand of Sentinel-2 surface reflectances extracted at 60 plot locations in Lower Franconia, Bavaria.
 The Sentinel-2 scenes were atmospherically corrected using the MAJA processor (<https://www.cesbio.cnrs.fr/maja/>).
-The Sentinel-2 Level 2A product is for some areas freely distributed on the THEIA portal:
+For some areas Sentinel-2 L2A products (MAJA preprocessed) are freely distributed on the THEIA portal:
 <https://theia.cnes.fr/atdistrib/rocket/#/search?collection=SENTINEL2>
+Of course, also the Sentinel-2 L2A products distributed via the Copernicus Browser or the Google Earth Engine are suitable for this analysis.

 ``` r
 library(gRasslands)